IshaqJunejo/Riyazi-Visualisation/README.md

 This is a small repository so-far, and only has a few Pre-Calculus Concepts being Visualized, and here is a list of them:

+- Pythagorean Theorem
 - Linear Equation
+- Solution to 2 Linear Equations
+- Linear Inequality
 - Exponential Equation
 - Logarithmic Equation
-- Solution to 2 Linear Equations
+- Reciprocal of X
+- Sine Function
-- Linear Inequality
+- Cosine Function
-- Pythagorean Theorem
+- Tangent Function
 - Unit Circle

 ## Contribution